 Dozens of models have emerged since the early days of OA (Willinsky, 2006).
 The more common ones include gold, green, and hybrid (Eve, 2014; Suber, 2012; Willinsky, 2006).
 Piwowar et al. (2018) introduced bronze OA to reflect the increasing occurrence of free-to-read articles on publishers' websites without licensing information.
-Diamond OA is a community-driven model, where journals do not charge authors a fee to publish (Becerril et al., 2021).
-Since diamond OA describes gold OA journals without APCs, we consider diamond OA as a particular subset of gold OA where APC=\$0.
-Technically, the diamond and green models are the only ones that are compliant with the original BOAI definition, because they do not involve publication fees.
+Diamond OA is a community-driven model where journals do not charge authors a fee to publish (Becerril et al., 2021).
+Since diamond OA describes gold OA journals without APCs, we consider diamond OA as a particular subset of gold OA where the APC amount is unknown since these fees are not paid by authors butcovered by organizations such as universities, national funding or government agencies or learned societies (Bosman et al., 2021).
 The different OA models are not always mutually exclusive; for example, gold OA articles might also be green if they are self-archived by authors.
-The combination of models, such as "Green-via-Gold", has recently been discussed in the context of the White House Office of Science and Technology Policy (OSTP) Public Access memorandum issued in August 2022 (Hinchliffe, 2022; OSTP, 2022; Schonfeld, 2022).
+The combination of models, such as "Green-via-Gold," was recently discussed in the context of the White House Office of Science and Technology Policy (OSTP) Public Access memorandum issued in August 2022 (Hinchliffe, 2022; OSTP, 2022; Schonfeld, 2022).

-Gold OA represents articles published in journals which make all articles free to read on the publisher's website upon publication (Archambault et al., 2014; European Commission, 2019; Gargouri et al., 2012; Piwowar et al., 2018; Suber, 2012). the majority of gold OA journals, where all content is freely available on the publisher's website, do not require the author to pay for publication.
-For example, 12,647 out of 18,300 (69.1%) journals indexed in the DOAJ (DOAJ, 2022) do not charge APCs and are therefore diamond OA.
+Gold OA represents articles published in journals which make all articles free to read on the publisher's website upon publication (Archambault et al., 2014; European Commission, 2019; Gargouri et al., 2012; Piwowar et al., 2018; Suber, 2012).
+The majority of gold OA journals, do not require the author to pay for publication.
+For example, 12,647 out of 18,300 (69.1%) journals indexed in the Directory of Open Access Journals (DOAJ, 2022) do not charge APCs and are, therefore, diamond OA.
 However, most OA articles are published in gold OA journals that do charge authors a fee for publication (Crawford, 2019).
 APCs were first introduced around 2002 as a business model by OA publishers such as BioMed Central (BMC) and Public Library of Science (PLOS) (Pinfield et al., 2016).
 The pricing of APCs can vary widely depending on academic discipline and publisher location.
-For gold OA journals that do rely on APCs, the average author fees range from US\$1,371\(^1\) to \$2,000 (Crawford, 2022; Jahn & Tullney, 2016; Morrison et al., 2021a; Solomon & Björk, 2016).
+For gold OA journals that do rely on APCs, the average author fees range from US\$1,3711 to \$2,000 (Crawford, 2022; Jahn & Tullney, 2016; Morrison et al., 2021a; Solomon & Björk, 2016).
 The variance in these amounts is due to each study's methodological approach and data sources.
-For example, Jahn and Tullney's (2016) analysis of APCs spent by German institutions uses data from the OpenAPC Initiative, which relies on self-reported fees, whereas Solomon and Björk's (2016) study triangulated data from WoS, APC list prices collected by Morrison et. al (2014), and manually collected APCs from journal websites to estimate the amount of APCs paid by authors at four large research institutions in Canada and the United States.
+For example, Jahn and Tullney's (2016) analysis of APCs spent by German institutions used data from the OpenAPC Initiative, which relies on selfreported fees, whereas Solomon and Björk's (2016) study triangulated data from WoS, APC list prices collected by Morrison et al. (2014), and manually collected APCs from journal websites to estimate the amount of APCs paid by authors at four large research institutions in Canada and the United States.
 Another thing to consider is the unit of analysis of the study.
-As illustrated by Siler and Franken (2020) results will strongly differ when using journals as the unit of analysis (i.e., calculating one APC per journal) compared to individual papers (i.e., one APC per paper).
+As illustrated by Siler and Franken (2020), results will strongly differ when using journals as the unit of analysis (i.e., calculating one APC per journal) compared to individual papers (i.e., one APC per paper).